rudranshagarwal/ReactRepositories/README.md

 ---

-#Pages
+# Pages

-/ - Login Page.
-One can Toggle the Button to see the change
+/ - Login Page: One can Toggle the Button to see the change

 /Repositories - Repositories Page: One can search for repositories and also add new repositories